nitrozyna/ScaleDM1/README.md

 ==========================
 If you do not have sudo access (to install requisite packages), you should run ScaleHD in a user-bound local python environment, or discrete installation.
 This guide will assume you have sudo access.
-However, we detail an extra stage on setting up a local python environment for use with ScaleHD.
+However, we detail an extra stage on setting up a local python environment for use with ScaleDM1.

 0. (Optional 1 - no sudo) Python 2.7 Setup
     ~~~~